Acquisitions and Dispositions

 |Business Combinations [Abstract]|

-During the first quarter of 2019, the Company completed various acquisitions and dispositions of additional working interests and acreage located in our existing core operating areas within the Permian Basin.
-The Company purchased mineral rights for $21,407 in the Spur operating area and received proceeds of $14,084 for certain leasehold interests in our WildHorse acreage, including customary purchase price adjustments.
+In the first quarter of 2019, the Company completed various acquisitions and dispositions of additional working interests and acreage located in our existing core operating areas within the Permian Basin.
+The Company purchased mineral rights for $21,407 in the Spur operating area and received proceeds of $14,084, including customary purchase price adjustments, for certain leasehold interests in our WildHorse acreage.
+In the second quarter of 2019, the Company completed various acreage swaps in the Permian Basin and received proceeds of $19,108, including customary purchase price adjustments, for certain working interests in our Spur acreage.

 On August 31, 2018, the Company completed the acquisition of approximately 28,000 net surface acres in the Spur operating area, located in the Delaware Basin, from Cimarex Energy Company, for $539,519, including customary purchase price adjustments (the “Delaware Asset Acquisition”).
 The Company issued debt and equity to fund, in part, the Delaware Asset Acquisition.
 See Notes 5 and 9 for additional information regarding the Company’s debt obligations and equity offerings.
 The following table summarizes the estimated acquisition date fair values of the acquisition: